Baldwin midwife Jeanette Breen falsified vaccine records for 1,500 kids, fined $300G, state says

 A Nassau County midwife has been slapped with a $300,000 fine by the state Department of Health for falsifying vaccination records for almost 1,500 children, the majority from Long Island, officials said Wednesday.

-The agency contacted 300 schools in the state on Wednesday morning, which, in turn, will notify parents of children who had immunization cards submitted by Breen, the state said.
-Even more schools could be identified in the scheme that stretched across the state in more than a dozen counties including Nassau and Suffolk, the five boroughs and Westchester up to Erie and Saratoga.
+The agency contacted 300 schools in the state on Wednesday morning, and in turn they will notify parents of children who had immunization cards submitted by Breen, the state said.
+Even more schools could be identified in the scheme that stretched across the state in more than a dozen counties, including Nassau and Suffolk, the five boroughs and Westchester, up to Erie and Saratoga.

-The Nassau and Suffolk health departments have advised school districts to require that any child with immunization records from the practice to obtain proof of vaccination from a different health care provider, though districts have backed off as parents pushed back.
+The Nassau and Suffolk health departments have advised school districts to require any child with immunization records from that practice obtain proof of vaccination from a different health care provider, though districts have backed off as parents pushed back.

 The fraud by Breen began three months after the June 2019 elimination of nonmedical exemptions for required school immunizations, according to the state.
 It took place before the COVID-19 pandemic and did not include that vaccine.